shahaliyev/SITE-1101/_lectures/SITE_1101_Lecture_Notes_05.md

 The operating system acts as an intermediary between users, applications, and the computer hardware.
 It translates high-level user commands into machine-level operations and manages system resources such as memory, processing time, and device communication to ensure efficient coordination across all components.

 _Figure 2: Diagram showing the placement of the operating system between hardware and user applications.
-Adapted from "Operating system placement," Wikimedia Commons, <https://commons.wikimedia.org/wiki/File:Operating_system_placement.svg>.
+Adapted from "Operating system placement," Wikimedia Commons, [Wikimedia Source](https://commons.wikimedia.org/wiki/File:Operating_system_placement.svg).
 Licensed under CC BY-SA 3.0._

 <div class="frame" markdown="1">